Dance (Ass): Critical reception

-Ology commented on the song by calling it a positive minority in the album and complimented the "flow-flip" and "low bass tones" in the song.
+Ology called it a positive minority in the album and complimented the "flow-flip" and "low bass tones" in the song.
 HipHopDX commented on the song and said that it "narrowly escapes formulaic territory by injecting enough personality, comedy and verbal gymnastics to ably complement Da Internz' pounding, dance-ready bassline."
 Complex did not favor the track and called it repetitive and minimalist compared to most of the other tracks on the album.

 Music video

 The music video of the song's remix version premiered on Vevo on November 1, 2011.